AAV-VirginiaTech/AAV_GCS/README.md

 ## Connecting to Interoperability
 There are three ways to connect to interop based on the resources at hand: SITL or HITL.
 Altough similar, each setup process has been detailed below.
+Docker Desktop must be running prior to running any of the following scripts.

 #### Connecting to Interoperability (HITL)